premium-minds/dbeaver-vault/README.md

 Vault login is not handled by this plugin.

 You should manually log in into Vault, which will, using the default [Token Helper](https://www.vaultproject.io/docs/commands/token-helper), create a Vault token file in `$HOME/.vault-token`.
+Check another [Vault Token Helper](https://github.com/joemiller/vault-token-helper) with support for native secret storage on macOS, Linux, and Windows.

 The recommended way to use this plugin is with a [Vault Agent](https://www.vaultproject.io/docs/agent), with [Auto-Auth](https://www.vaultproject.io/docs/agent/autoauth) and [cache](https://www.vaultproject.io/docs/agent/caching) enabled.